ratnapriya4g/Coronavirus_Tracker/README.md

-# License
+## License

-This application is released under GNU GPLv3 (see LICENSE).
-Some of the used libraries are released under different licenses.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* Hat tip to anyone whose code was used
+* Inspiration
+* etc